 - Companies are required to take reasonable steps to identify and obtain information on controllers.

-- A company has made “reasonable steps” if it sends notices to any person whom they know is a controller or who is likely to know the identity of a controller.
+- A company has made “reasonable steps” if it sends notices to any person it knows to be a controller or is likely to know the identity of a controller.

 - At a minimum, companies are required to send notices to all directors and members of the company on an annual basis.